 The key management of the Group comprises Smiths Group plc Board Directors and Executive Committee members.
 Their aggregate compensation is shown below.
-Details of Directors' remuneration are contained in the report of the Remuneration Committee on pages 100 to 122.
+Details of Directors' remuneration are contained in the report of the Remuneration Committee within the Annual Report 2019.

-Year ended 31 July 2019 £m Year ended 31 July 2018 £m
+Year ended 31 July 2019 £m

 Key management compensation

 Salaries and short-term employee benefits 10.2 11.4

 Cost of post-retirement benefits 0.3 0.1

 Cost of share-based incentive plans 5.0 5.4